 - From Home or Files: Select a classic file or project, then right-click and select transition.
 This automatically includes any files with source links, but does not include destination files outside of the files you select.

-Basics of Transition
+Overview of Transition

 Transitioning a project or classic file:

-- Resets comments, attachments, tasks, track changes, and history.
+- Resets tasks, track changes, and history.

 Projects with classic files

-Transition cross-sheet Workbook links to cross-sheet Spreadsheet formulas: If you are using cross-sheet links in Workbooks, you can now use cross-sheet formulas in Spreadsheets.
+- Transition cross-sheet Workbook links to cross-sheet Spreadsheet formulas: If you are using cross-sheet links in Workbooks, you can now use cross-sheet formulas in Spreadsheets.
 Check this option to transition them automatically to use formulas instead of links.
 Don’t check this option if you want to keep your same linking structure.

 You’ll only see project settings when you transition a project.

-Period End Date: Enter a period end date for your new project.
+- Period End Date: Enter a period end date for your new project.

-Target Filing Date: Enter a target filing date for you new project.
+- Target Filing Date: Enter a target filing date for you new project.

-Transition a Project or Classic File
+Transition a Classic File or Project

-- Review additional steps based on your solution and use case.
+Then, review additional steps based on your solution and use case.